-ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of tumor.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with this parathyroid cancer.
 Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for this type of tumor.
+This section explains the types of treatments that are the standard of care for a parathyroid tumor.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

-The most common treatment options for a parathyroid tumor are surgery, radiation therapy, and treatment of hypercalcemia.
-Chemotherapy may also be recommended.
+The most common types of treatments used for a parathyroid tumor are surgery and treatment of hypercalcemia.
+Chemotherapy and radiation therapy may also be recommended.
+New treatments, like immunotherapy and other new drugs, are being studied in clinical trials.
 Treatment will include efforts to both eliminate the tumor and control the amount of calcium in the patient’s bloodstream.
+Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

-Descriptions of these common treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
-Your care plan may also include treatment for symptoms and side effects, an important part of your care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 As explained in the Introduction, a parathyroid tumor can cause high levels of calcium in the blood.
 Having too much calcium in the blood, which is a condition called hypercalcemia, can cause serious problems.
 It may need immediate treatment.

-There are a number of medications used to reduce calcium levels in the blood, including bisphosphonates (Aredia, Bonefos, Loron), calcitonin (multiple brand names), gallium nitrate (Ganite), plicamycin (Mithramycin), or zoledronic acid (Zometa).
+There are a number of medications used to reduce calcium levels in the blood, including a class of drugs called bisphosphonates (pamidronate, clodronate), calcitonin (multiple brand names), gallium nitrate (Ganite), plicamycin (Mithramycin), or zoledronic acid (Zometa).
 Most of these drugs are only used for short periods until treatment to remove the tumor can be started.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery is the main treatment for a parathyroid tumor, whether the tumor is benign or cancerous.
-A surgical oncologist is a doctor who specializes in treating a tumor using surgery.
-Because parathyroid cancer is so rare and it cannot be cured if it has recurred, surgery with a surgical oncologist who has extensive expertise in thyroid and parathyroid surgery is strongly encouraged whenever parathyroid cancer is suspected.
+A surgical endocrine oncologist is a doctor who specializes in treating an endocrine tumor using surgery.
+Because parathyroid cancer is so rare and it cannot be cured if it has recurred, it is very important that surgery is performed by a surgical endocrine oncologist who has extensive expertise in thyroid and parathyroid surgery whenever parathyroid cancer is suspected.

 Before surgery, talk with your surgeon about what to expect, how long recovery will take, and the possible short- and long-term side effects.
 Learn more about the basics of cancer surgery.